strengejacke/sjPlot/README.md

 * Added type `fe.ri` to `type` parameter of `sjp.lmer` to plot fixed effects slopes for each random intercept (group level).
 * Added parameter `pvaluesApaStyle` to various functions.
 If this parameter is `TRUE`, p-values less than 0.001 are indicated as `p < 0.001` instead of being rounded to `p = 0.000`.
 * Added parameter `showTotalN` to `sjt.xtab` to show column and row sums even if parameter `showObserved` is `FALSE`.
+* Added parameter `digits.summary` to `sjt.grpmean` to use different digits for table values and summary statistics.

 #### Bug fixes
 * Fixed bug with `type = "dots"` in `sjp.grpfrq`.